-How to Secure Historic Restoration Tax Credits in Virginia
+How To Secure Historic Restoration Tax Credits in Virginia

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on March 10, 2023Use these links to jump to different sections:
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on June 24, 2025

 You or your company may be eligible to utilize these tax credits.
 In this article, you will find an overview of the most important things that Virginia developers need to know about qualifying for state and federal tax incentives for historic restoration.